Walkway banner image

 Navigate Tairāwhiti

+Navigate Tairāwhiti is a programme of 5 projects delivered together with tangata whenua and partner organisations.
 The programme weaves together significant sites through storytelling and design to showcase our region's unique culture and heritage of first arrivals and great navigators.

 Both public and privately-owned spaces are upgraded to include stories and elements to reflect the exceptional navigational feats of the first iwi who arrived and James Cook who arrived in 1769.

-The 5 projects in the programme are:
+The 5 projects in the programme include:

-• Puhi Kai Iti/Cook Landing Site - 1000-year Walkway Bridge - starting September 2023
+• Puhi Kai Iti/Cook Landing Site - 1000-year Walkway Bridge

 • Te Panuku Tu - Titirangi summit redevelopment